Mark Montgomery (baseball): New York Yankees

-Montgomery's 2014 season was split between Trenton and Scranton/Wilkes-Barre, with 17 appearances in AA and 22 in AAA.
+Despite being healthy again in 2014, Montgomery's velocity didn't return and he relied heavily on his slider.
+He was ultimately demoted to Double-A when the Yankees signed Heath Bell to a minor league deal in June.
 For the season between the two teams, he held a 2-1 record, 2.10 ERA (including a microscopic 0.81 for Trenton), 51 strikeouts, 26 walks, and 4 saves in 51.1 innings pitched.